-- (1) Role of The FAA VSP Manager.
-The FAA VSP manager (AFS-230) is the person responsible for ensuring that the regulatory requirements for AQP are met and approved AQP standards are maintained.
-In this capacity, the FAA VSP manager provides oversight of the AQP process and documentation through all phases.
+(1) Role of the Appropriate Safety Standards Office Manager.
+The FAA manager is the person responsible for ensuring that the regulatory requirements for AQP are met and approved AQP standards are maintained.
+In this capacity, the appropriate Safety Standards office manager provides oversight of the AQP process and documentation through all phases.
 The manager will also chair the AQP Extended Review Team (ERT).
-The manager will retain a quality assurance role and coordinate with the POI any modifications and subsequent approvals throughout the AQP's lifetime. - (2) Role of the POI.
+The manager will retain a quality assurance role and coordinate with the POI any modifications and subsequent approvals throughout the AQP's lifetime.

+- (2) Role of the POI.
 The POI is responsible for ensuring that AQP regulatory requirements are met and, that through surveillance, the AQP provides a satisfactory level of safety and airman competence.
 The POI will provide oversight of the Instructor/Evaluator program and adherence to approved documentation for all AQP curricula.
-The POI will coordinate with the Manager of Voluntary Safety Programs any modifications and subsequent approvals throughout the AQP's lifetime. - (3) ERT.
+The POI will coordinate with the manager of the appropriate Safety Standards office any modifications and subsequent approvals throughout the AOP's lifetime. - (3) ERT.
 The review and surveillance of an AQP prior to final approval is equivalent to a recertification of the applicants' entire training program.
-To ensure maintaining an effective and standardized process, the FAA AQP Manager will lead a team to conduct the review and certification of the AQP.
-The ERT will also include (but not necessarily be limited to) the following: - (a) The POI (or a designated representative). - (b) Training Center Program manager (TCPM, if applicable). - (c) The assigned aircrew program manager (APM) (if any). - (d) An AFS-230 ASI staff specialist. - (e) A cabin safety inspector (if required). - (f) A dispatcher (if required). - (g) An instructional system design specialist. - (h) A data management specialist.
+To ensure maintaining an effective and standardized process, the appropriate Safety Standards office will lead a team to conduct the review and certification of the AQP.
+The ERT will also include (but not necessarily be limited to) the following: - (a) The POI (or a designated representative). - (b) Training Center Program Manager (TCPM) (if applicable). - (c) The assigned aircrew program manager (APM) (if any). - (d) An appropriate Safety Standards office ASI staff specialist. - (e) A cabin safety inspector (if required). - (f) A dispatcher (if required). - (g) An instructional system design specialist. - (h) A data management specialist.

 NOTE: Additional technical personnel can be added to the ERT as required in specific areas of expertise.
-These would include the focal point, a member of the Flight Standards Board (FSB) or Flight Operations Evaluation Board (FOEB), as appropriate.
+These would include the focal point, a member of the Flight Standardization Board (FSB) or Flight Operations Evaluation Board (FOEB), as appropriate.

 - b.
 Technology Support.
-AFS-230 includes a technology staff assigned to enhance the effectiveness of the program through the development of Web sites, databases, collaboration techniques, software training and installation, and other support. - c.
+The appropriate Safety Standards office includes a technology staff assigned to enhance the effectiveness of the program through the development of websites, databases, collaboration techniques, software training and installation, and other support. - c.
 Other Resources.
 The following list (Figure 1-1) provides samples of the types of resources available: